Fairy Rings and Feral Things: the Forgotten Fungal Folklore Web

 “What fungi networks show us is that nature natures through a kind of bustling, diverse place where novelty can be incubated and sheltered, all sorts of experiments in living and experiments in being, and that mirrors in some way the bustling diversity of a healthy ecosystem.
 And it is precisely this diversity that feeds the fungal highway, that is the foundation for life itself. . .it is the defining characteristic of the beginning of life”.

 It’s no wonder the Bantu speak of the Alonkok, the Koryak speak of Wā’paq, and the Latvian have their Sēņu Māte.
 Aren’t all mothers preparing for birth a blend of two beings in one?
 Doesn’t a mother’s placenta sound very much like the porous exchange happening among fungal hyphae within the fungal super highway?
 When a mother nurses her young, is she not porously sharing of her body to feed her child?
+Like the placenta, which works ceaselessly—nurturing and selectively exchanging nutrients, oxygen, hormones, immunity, and even cells between mother and child, the fungal fairy realm is a hybrid, in-between world mirroring the sacred work of the spore-bearing underworld.
+Both pulse with boundary-crossing labor, teeming with shapeshifting beings that stitch together life’s deepest connections, tending the unseen web that sustains us all.
 Like a hidden placenta beneath the forest floor, the mycelial web carries life between worlds — exchanging, nourishing, and midwifing the new into being, just as a mother feeds the unborn through a thread of living connection.

 Tremella Mesenterica aka “witches butter” in English, tripe de sorcière (“witches tripe”) in French, and heksenboter (“witches butter”) in Dutch mentioned in this blog post.
 Photo credit: ezgi on pexels.

-And yet, here lies the marrow of it all: so much of this labor—this quiet, persistent work—goes unseen, buried, unacknowledged and unrewarded, dismissed as fiction, or quietly pushed to the margins.
-The labor of moving between genders, of loving outside sanctioned structures of race or gender, of straddling cultures and nationalities, of thinking and sensing outside neurotypical norms, of crossing linguistic borders, of carrying multiple homelands in a single body, of weaving together religious or spiritual traditions—this is hard work.
+And yet, here lies the marrow of it all: so much of this sacred work —this quiet, persistent labor—goes unseen, buried, unacknowledged and unrewarded, dismissed as fiction, or quietly pushed to the margins.
+Like the vast mycelial networks beneath our feet—whose world-building labor sustains life but often escapes recognition—the ancient and mythic work of those who live between worlds is equally vital yet overlooked.
+Whether it is the labor of moving between genders, of loving outside sanctioned structures of race or gender, of straddling racial categories, cultures and/or nationalities, of thinking and sensing outside neurotypical norms, of crossing linguistic borders, of carrying multiple homelands in a single body, of weaving together religious or spiritual traditions—this is hard work.
+These people act as bridges and translators between worlds, holding space for what does not yet have a name.
+Their lives stretch across boundaries, creating new maps of kinship, language, culture, and imagination—maps that make a more interwoven, resilient world possible.
 The labor of refusing fixed categories, of being many things at once in a world that demands singularity, has long been cast into shadow—deemed unnatural, dangerous, or deviant by systems that crave order, control, and neat definition.
+Just as fungal fairies, pixies and witches have been feared, demonized, misunderstood and dismissed as mere fantasy —so too have these hybrid lives been diminished and devalued, even as their powerful labor of bridging worlds and weaving connection sustains and transforms the very fabric of society itself.

-But it is precisely this labor of in-betweenness—the straining, stretching, and holding of contradictions—that births new life.
+It is this very labor of in-betweenness—the tender stretching, the quiet tension, the sacred holding of contradictions—that births new life.
 It is not passive.
 It is the work of becoming, of bearing tension without resolution, like a mother in labor, pushing through pain and pressure to deliver what has never existed before.
 This in-between state is the amniotic fluid of transformation, the womb-space where possibility stirs, the fertile ground from which all new worlds emerge.
 What science is only now beginning to trace in the entangled life of fungi—their porous, relational laboring—has long been honored and fiercely protected in the veiled language of myth and folklore.
 It has been passed down through story, carried in breath and song across generations.
 In a world fractured by rigid borders and divisions, fungal folklore quietly preserves the sacred labor of weaving worlds together.
 And this ancient, living story of the Kingdom of Fungi is not just a footnote—it is the first.
 The origin.
 The mother.
 The Alonkok, the Wā’paq, the Sēņu Māte: from whom all life begins.

 Long before plants unfurled leaves or animals took breath, it was the Kingdom of Fungi — ancient, generative, and womb-like — that prepared the ground, breaking down stone into soil and making life possible; a quiet Great Mother beneath our feet, whose primacy is not just ancient, but foundational.
 The stories that encircle mushrooms—from ancient goddesses to woodland witches and fungi fairies—have long honored this truth: that the world is not built from tidy edges, but woven through the underground labor of shapeshifting, hybrid beings who stitch connection from complexity, and life from the in-between.
 What might we recover if, instead of casting fungal folklore aside as fantasy or lesser than science, we bowed in reverence to the the folklore-rich forest floor, the womb-wide belly of Mother Earth—and listened to the stories still alive in the soil?
 Stories that honor the unseen labor that weaves into being new life.